ISAITB/docs-itb-ta/source/exportimport/index.rst

 of import you want to carry out.
 You have two choices:

 * **Domain configuration:** Select this to import domain information (e.g. specifications, test suites).
 * **Community configuration:** Select this to import community information (e.g. custom properties, organisations) as well as its linked domain.
+If included in the archive, system settings will also be imported.
+* **System settings:** Select this to import the configuration settings for the Test Bed instance.

 Choosing the type of import to carry out is important given that the data archive you want to import from may include additional information you would want to skip.
 A good example is when you have an archive containing a full community export but you want to import